-The information in this document is provided by the Department of Economics for Master students in Economics who are starting their studies in winter term 2019/20.
+The information in this document is provided by the Department of Economics for Master students in Economics who are starting their studies in winter term 2021/22.
 The Department of Economics has taken all reasonable care in editing this document.
 However, please be aware that study programs, facilities and services may be subject to change and the Department cannot take responsibility for errors or omissions.
 Readers are advised to verify the details contained in this guideline with the Graduate Master Office or relevant authority before making decisions based on the published information.

 Publisher Department of Economics

 Graduate Master Office

 Address Volkswirtschaftliche Fakultät / Department of Economics

-Ludwig-Maximilians-Universität München Ludwigstraße 28 Front Building, Room 303
+Ludwig-Maximilians-Universität München Ludwigstraße 28 Front Building, Room 303 e-mail: mgse-master@econ.lmu.de

-D - 80539 München

-Graduate Master Office phone: 0049-89-2180-3917

-e-mail: mgse-master@econ.lmu.de

-Homepage www.en.master.econ.uni-muenchen.de

-10th edition

-© 2019 Graduate Master Office